 Not only does this option have the backing of a trusted e-commerce entity, but over 100 million people use Amazon Prime.
-Plus, that includes only the paying Prime customers, and doesn’t account for all of the 210 million unique monthly visitors to the online retailer who might have Amazon accounts.
+Plus, that includes only the paying Prime customers; it doesn’t account for the 210 million unique monthly visitors to the online retailer who might have Amazon accounts.

-That’s a lot of shoppers who would likely be interested in using their Amazon information to quickly pay for items elsewhere online.
+A lot of shoppers would likely be interested in using their Amazon information to quickly pay for items elsewhere online.
 Understanding and improving your payment process with high-quality and recognizable payment options is an excellent way to reduce abandonment.

 2. Decide When to Ask for Payment Information